privacy-scaling-explorations/zkevm-specs/specs/public_inputs.md

 ## Data to synchronize the State Trie

-In order to synchronize the State Trie after a new block (assuming we have the sate of the previous block), we need the at least the following data:
+In order to synchronize the State Trie after a new block (assuming we have the state of the previous block), we need the at least the following data:

 - For each tx